mudragada/AuthenticationService/README.md

 # AuthenticationService

-A hibernate, Jax-RS based REST service for Authentication of a user creation/login.
+A generic hibernate, Jax-RS based REST service for Authentication of a user creation/login.